 With a suitable long handled applicator you can also use a hair removal cream such as Veet Gel Hair Removal Cream which is quite easy to use and doesn’t have that awful smell that some do.

 Removing back hair with help at home

 You could also have your helper remove the hair using wax.
-While that may give good results it is by far the most painful way of removing back hair so it is not for the faint-hearted.
+While that may give good results it is the most painful way of removing back hair so it is not for the faint-hearted.

 Removing back hair professionally